About Australian Disability Enterprises - a factsheet for parents and carers

 Australian Disability Enterprises employ people with all types of disability and various support needs.
 While work may not be an option for some, most people with disability, including those with high support needs, can work successfully in a job if they have the right support.

-If you or the person you care for have doubts or concerns about work, have a chat with the Australian Disability Enterprise in your area, or the Department of Families, Community Services and Indigenous Affairs (contact details are over the page).
+If you or the person you care for have doubts or concerns about work, have a chat with the Australian Disability Enterprise in your area, or the Department of Social Services (contact details are over the page).
 You may be surprised at what is possible in a supported working environment.

 Australian Disability Enterprises are real businesses, so they must comply with the same Commonwealth and State laws, such as Occupational Health and Safety, and antidiscrimination, as other businesses.